 It is also simple to do.
 For example, in the UK you can go through the Companies House website – the entire process should take no more than 20 minutes and only costs £12.

 You will also need to open a business bank account with the right functionality to meet your needs.
 This can take a few weeks, as the banks have to do background checks on you.

 5. Create your web presence

 In a recent study 81% of people said they would think less of a company if they had a bad website or no other form of web presence.
 In the past building a website would have been a complicated and expensive thing to do.
-However, there are now dozens of website builders available, including Wix, Squarespace and Weebly.
+However, there are now dozens of website builders available, including Wix, Squarespace and Shopify.
 These allow you to quickly and easily create a professional looking website without needing to get any specialist developers involved.

 You should expect sites to be accessed through a variety of devices and the site must look good on all of them.
 Keep in mind that Google now applies mobile-first indexing, which means it predominately uses the mobile version of content for indexing and ranking websites.
 So if your site isn’t optimised for mobile, that can hurt your chances of getting found.

-Once you have a site, your voice and your offering, you’re ready to start showing your offering to the world.
+Once you have a site, your voice and your offering, you’re ready to start explaining your offering to the world.
 You could sit and wait for website and LinkedIn traffic, but you could wait a while, and the volume of work may not be enough in the early months.

 If you’re offering a B2B product you should generally focus on platforms like Linkedin, Google search and The Portfolio Collective, where you are most likely to find your audience.
 If you’re offering something B2C and highly visual then Instagram might be a better option.
 If hyperlocal, Nextdoor or Facebook can work well.